Total Pageviews

 The transformed construction subtly nods to the history of the ghost of Port Ellen, but there is one timeless relic that is crucial to today’s whisky emergence.
 Iain McArthur, a former employee of Port Ellen, recently retired after a noteworthy career in whisky making.
 The remnant cask that is presently being used by Port Ellen to create Gemini, a newly released whisky, was saved by McArthur before the original distillery closed down.

 He took it from Port Ellen to Lagavulin, and that's what Diageo took back to Port Ellen for the recent bottling.
 This was a critical, intrinsic part in, not only the distillery story, but also in saving that wonderful barrel.
+Such are the rewards on offer for waking a ghost.
+But reaping them requires deep pockets.

 THE ANALYSES

-For two years, Diageo analyzed various Scotch whiskies using AI and algorithms.
+For two years, Diageo analysed various Scotch whiskies using AI and algorithms.
 They invested $230 million in a portfolio of whisky tourism projects.
 A portion of this lump sum was dedicated to the exploration of whisky maturation using technology called SmokeDNAi.

 The announcement of SmokeDNAi comes on the heels of Port Ellen’s reopening in Scotland after 40 years with modern advancements to both construction and whisky-making.

 Using SmokeDNAi, teams tested and analysed the flavour profiles and mouthfeel of non-identical twin whiskies distilled in different casks – one remnant and one original.
 The pair of rare whiskies is named Port Ellen Gemini, and each bottle costs $50,000.
+Both these whiskies were distilled in 1978.
+The white-label Port Ellen Gemini Original Cask is bottled at 54.9% ABV, while the black-label Port Ellen Gemini Remnant Cask is bottled at 53.6% ABV.
+Only 274 sets were made available worldwide.Reviews of Port Ellen Gemini 44 YO Bottles

 SmokeDNAi technology: SmokeDNAi technology is used by Diageo to test and analyze mouth-feel and flavors of liquids from different casks.
 They want to have a slow maturation in a barrel where they’re controlling the flavour.
 They get a much better understanding of why they taste the way they taste, or why they smell the way they smell, or the mouth-feel.